jquast/x84/docs/default_api.rst

 chat.py
 -------

 This script demonstrates use of global broadcasts by creating a chat interface over the intra-process event system.
-It is anagolous to irc, and provides similar commands, */join*, */act*, */whois*, etc.

 .. automodule:: x84.default.chat
    :members: